Together we nurture the genius in everyone

 Our Parent Staff Association loves to welcome members to organise fun events for the whole school community.

 Do you have a school uniform?

 We expect all children to wear school uniform.
-This is a navy blue sweatshirt or navy blue cardigan worn with grey trousers or skirt.
-Yellow Polo shirt/ T-shirt.
-Sweatshirts and cardigans can be purchased from the school uniform shop MacPac online.
-Blue checked summer dress.
+This is a navy blue sweatshirt or navy blue cardigan worn with grey trousers or a navy skirt amd a yellow polo shirt/T-shirt.
+Sweatshirts and cardigans can be purchased from the school uniform shop PMG online.
+You can find the full uniform requirements here.

 What if something gets lost?

 Please make sure all clothing is clearly marked with your child’s name so that it can be returned if found.
 We collect lots of lost property each term.
 The lost property box is outside the school office.
 Unclaimed items are sent to a charity shop at the end of each term.

 Can my child wear jewellery in school?